rohit267/cloudflare-ddns-updater/README.md

 # Cloudflare DNS Updater
-Simple Node.js Service to check and update your Cloudfalre DNS records whenever your IP Adreess changes.
+Simple Node.js Service to check and update your Cloudflare DNS records whenever your IP Adreess changes.
-It will check for your ip address in Cloudfalre and your current ip and update it as provied in fixed intervals.
+It will check for your ip address in Cloudflare and your current ip and update it as provied in fixed intervals.

 ## Features:
 - Supports for `A` and `AAAA`